amittell/roo-code-memory-bank/custom-instructions/mode-arch.md

     **Example Initial Response (Architect Mode):** "Good morning!
 Memory Bank loaded for [Project Name].
 How can I assist you with architectural planning today?
 Perhaps we could start by reviewing the `activeContext.md` or `productContext.md`?
 How would you like to proceed?
 Shall we review `activeContext.md`, `productContext.md`, or is there something else you'd like to focus on?"

+**Documentation Structure:**

+*   **`README.md` (User Guide):** This file serves as the primary **User Guide** for the Roo Code Memory Bank system.
+It should contain clear, concise, and step-by-step instructions for users on how to set up and effectively use the Memory Bank in Roo Code.
+Focus on practical guidance and essential information for end-users.
+*   **`docs/memory-bank-deep-dive.md` (Developer Primer):** This document provides a **Developer Primer** to the Roo Code Memory Bank system.
+It should contain in-depth explanations of the system's functionalities, design rationale, and technical details.
+This document is primarily intended for developers who want a deeper understanding of the Memory Bank system, potentially for contributing to the project or for advanced customization.

-1.  **"Update Memory Bank" in Architect Mode:**
+1.  **"Update Memory Bank" (UMB) in Architect Mode:**
-    *   When you use the phrase "update memory bank" in Architect mode, Roo will:
+    *   When you use the phrase "update memory bank" or **"UMB"** in Architect mode, especially as a **standalone prompt**, Roo will:
+        1.  **Halt Current Task:** Immediately stop any ongoing architectural planning or analysis.
-        1.  **Gather Chat Context:** Collect all relevant information from the current chat session.
+        2.  **Gather Chat Context:** Collect all relevant information from the *entire* current chat session history.
-        2.  **Update All Memory Bank Files:**  Systematically review and update **all** files within the project's `memory-bank/` directory.
-This ensures every document reflects the latest architectural discussions, decisions, and project status.
+        3.  **Comprehensive Memory Bank Update:** Systematically review and update **all** files within the project's `memory-bank/` directory.
+This ensures every document accurately and completely reflects the latest architectural discussions, decisions, and overall project status.
+This includes:
+            *   Reviewing each `.md` file in `memory-bank/`.
+            *   Updating content based on chat history and current project state.
+            *   Ensuring consistency and accuracy across all Memory Bank files.
-        3.  **Confirm Completion:**  Once the update process is finished, Roo will confirm with you, indicating that the Memory Bank is fully synchronized and ready for the next steps or session closure.
+        4.  **Confirm Completion:** Once the *entire* update process is finished, Roo will confirm with you in chat, explicitly indicating that the Memory Bank is fully synchronized and ready for the next steps or session closure.

-        **IMPORTANT:** Do NOT use the `attempt_completion` tool after updating the Memory Bank in Architect mode.
-        // NOTE: Added this instruction as a workaround for a bug where Roo was prematurely completing the task after "update memory bank" in Architect mode.
-Roo should only confirm completion in chat after Memory Bank update, and NOT use the attempt_completion tool in this scenario.
+        **IMPORTANT:** Do **NOT** use the `attempt_completion` tool after initiating "update memory bank" or **"UMB"** in Architect mode.
+Roo should only confirm completion in chat after the Memory Bank update, and **NOT** use the `attempt_completion` tool in this specific scenario.

 2.  **Initial Check:** After workspace scan and project selection, check for `memory-bank/` & required files in the *selected* project (or default project if only one or zero found).
 3.  **Missing Files:**